 - Open the in-game menu of Elden Ring and select the “System” option.

 Send Summon Sign has to be kept enabled while your Launch Setting has to say “Play Online.”
-At long last, you also have to agree to the Data Usage Agreement of Elden Ring.
+At long last, you must also agree to the Data Usage Agreement of Elden Ring.
 Try selecting the Data Usage Agreement option to disagree with it and then agree to the terms and conditions again so it can be reset.

 Adjust the Multiplayer Password Setting